gregoryjscott/content/os/index.md

 </header>

 <section markdown="1">
 I've written programs that run on the following operating systems.
-Each operating system lists the projects that were deployed to and/or tested on the operating system.
+Each operating system lists the projects that were deployed to, and/or tested on, the operating system.

-I write code on Macs running OSX, sometimes hosting a Windows VM.
-I deploy projects to Windows and Linux environments.
 </section>

 <section>